threlte logo

 ray: THREE.Ray // The ray used for raycasting

-stopPropagation: () => void // Function to stop propagation of the event
+stopPropagation: () => void // Stops the event from being delivered to farther objects

-stopped: Boolean // Whether the event propagation has been stopped
+stopped: boolean // Whether the event propagation has been stopped

 }

-Event Propagation
+Event propagation

 Propagation works a bit differently to the DOM because objects can occlude each other in 3D.
 The intersections array in the event data includes all objects intersecting the ray, not just the nearest.
 Only the first intersection with each object is included.
 The event is first delivered to the object nearest the camera, and then bubbles up through its ancestors like in the DOM.
 After that, it is delivered to the next nearest object, and then its ancestors, and so on.
 This means objects are transparent to pointer events by default, even if the object handles the event.